Single-parent tax credit (CIM)

 - EUR 750 if the taxpayer's annual income is higher than EUR 105,000;

-The CIM is reduced by 50 % of the amount of maintenance payments (expenses for maintenance, care, education and vocational training, etc.) from which the child benefits, provided these payments exceed the annual amount of EUR 2,208 (EUR 184 per month).
+The CIM is reduced by 50 % of the amount of maintenance payments (expenses for maintenance, care, education and vocational training, etc.) from which the child benefits, provided these payments exceed the annual amount of EUR 2,208 (EUR 184 on a monthly basis).

 When the taxpayer has not been subject to tax throughout the year, the maximum amount of the CIM is applied based on the complete months during which the taxpayer was subject to tax.